 Does the closure of airspace in North Carolina for the visits of President Joe Biden and Vice President Kamala Harris halt the Hurricane Helene rescue missions?
 No, that's not true: A Federal Aviation Administration spokesperson told Lead Stories that pilots involved in "aid and assistance" for hurricane recovery can fly through restricted areas if they plan the flight with air traffic control ahead of time.
-Temporary Flight Restrictions, put in place for security during the high-profile visits, restrict certain types of flights but not "disaster relief and recovery assistance."
+On their website the FAA clarified Temporary Flight Restrictions during the hurricane recovery effort restrict certain types of flights but not "disaster relief and recovery assistance."

 The claim appeared in a post (archived here) on X, formerly Twitter, on October 3, 2024, under the following caption: